learn-co-students/sql-selecting-data-lab-data-science/README.md

 ## Queries

-Write you queries inside the `select.py` file.
+Write your queries inside the `select.py` file.
 To get the tests in `test/index_test.py` to pass, add the correct query to the empty string returned by each function.

 * `select_all_columns_and_rows` should return all of the data featured in the `planets` table